 Statistical analysis with speed upgrade

-In order to analyse the effect of random CWI on the pantograph-catenary interaction at higher operating speed, a number of simulations are performed for three different speeds, which are 330km/h, 350km/h and 370km/h.
+To analyse the effect of random CWI on the pantograph-catenary interaction at higher operating speeds, a number of simulations are performed for three different speeds: 330 km/h, 350 km/h and 370 km/h.
 Similar to the above analysis, the boxplot and the PDF are utilised to display the statistics.
-The dash-dot lines denote the ideal results without CWI.
-The results of , , and are shown in Figs. 20-23, respectively.
-At each speed, the random CWI causes the significant dispersions of , , and .
-Over 70% of resultant , and with CWI are bigger than the ideal values at corresponding speeds.
-Accordingly over 70% of resultant with CWI are smaller than the ideal values at the corresponding speeds.
-Particularly at 370km/h, 1.6% of resultant and 51% of resultant exceed the safety criteria 350 N, which may damage the catenary and cause severe accidents.
-In the current standard, the random effect of CWI is not included in the assessment of the current collection quality, which may result in up to 20% errors in evaluating the contact force statistics with respect to the realistic value.
+The dashed-dotted lines denote the ideal results without CWI.
+The results for , , and are shown in Figs. 20-23, respectively.
+At each speed, the random CWI causes significant dispersions of , , and .
+Over 70% of the resultant , and with CWI are larger than the ideal values at the corresponding speeds.
+Accordingly, over 70% of the resultant with CWI are smaller than the ideal values at the corresponding speeds.
+Particularly at 370 km/h, 1.6% of the resultant and 51% of the resultant exceed the safety criteria of 350 N, which may damage the catenary and cause severe accidents.
+In the current standard, the random effect of CWI is not included in the assessment of the current collection quality, which may result in up to 20% error in the contact force statistics with respect to a realistic value.

 Conclusions

-The contact wire irregularity (CWI) portrays a realistic and common disturbance to the stable operation of the pantograph-catenary system.
-In this paper, a procedure is proposed to construct the standardised PSD function for the CWI based on the measurement data from the China high-speed network.
-Through the frequency analysis of the realistic CWI, it is found that the CWI is dominantly determined by the vertical position of each dropper point in the contact wire.
-The sag between two adjacent droppers is purely caused by the gravity.
+The contact wire irregularity (CWI) portrays a realistic and common disturbance to the stable operation of a pantograph-catenary system.
+In this paper, a procedure is proposed to construct the standardised PSD function for the CWI based on measurement data from the China high-speed network.
+Through the frequency analysis of realistic CWI, it is found that CWI is dominantly determined by the vertical position of each dropper point on the contact wire.
+The sag between two adjacent droppers is purely caused by gravity.
 The upper envelope of the CWI is extracted to describe the vertical dropper points in the contact wire.
 The form of the standardised PSD for the CWI upper envelope is constructed.
-Then employing the TCUD method, a catenary model with the real CWI considered is established, in which the vertical position of the dropper and steady-arm, in the contact wire, are correctly placed according to history generated from the PSD.
+Then, employing the TCUD method, a catenary model with the real CWI considered is established, in which the vertical position of the dropper and steady arm in the contact wire are correctly placed according to history generated from the PSD.
 The effect of the random CWI on the pantograph-catenary interaction is studied through a number of numerical simulations.
-The results indicate that the CWI is responsible for a higher dispersion of the contact force statistics, including the standard deviation, maximum value, statistical maximum and minimum values.
-Mostly, the CWI has negative effect on the contact quality of the pantograph-catenary system.
-Especially at 370 km/h, the CWI makes the maximum contact force exceed the safety criteria.
+The results indicate that CWI is responsible for greater dispersion in the contact force statistics, including the standard deviation, maximum value, statistical maximum and minimum values.
+Mostly, CWI has a negative effect on the contact quality of a pantograph-catenary system.
+Especially at 370 km/h, CWI causes the maximum contact force to exceed the safety criteria.
 It is suggested that the CWI should be included in the numerical tools to assess the pantograph-catenary interaction performance.

-It should be pointed out that the CWI analysed in this paper is the geometric irregularity caused by the structural distortion, which has long wavelength and directly affect the low-frequency interaction performance.
-However, another type of CWI is the short-wavelength irregularity, which is mainly caused by the contact wire wear, local cant, and defective claw or clamp.
-This type of CWI may affect the high-frequency interaction performance of the pantograph-catenary, and cause the local increase in contact force.
-More measurement data of the short-wavelength CWI will be collected and analysed in the future.
+It should be pointed out that the CWI analysed in this paper is geometric irregularity caused by structural distortion, which has a long wavelength and directly affects the low-frequency interaction performance.
+However, another type of CWI is the short-wavelength irregularity, which is mainly caused by contact wire wear, local cants, and defective claws or clamps.
+This type of CWI may affect the high-frequency interaction performance of a pantograph-catenary and cause a local increase in contact force.
+More measurement data for the short-wavelength CWI will be collected and analysed in the future.

 References